maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-api-shell.md

 - `curl`   - A command line tool for transferring data from URLs
 - `jq`  - A commandline JSON processor
-- `xmllint`  - A command line XML parser
+- `xmlstarlet`  - A command line XML parser

-In this lesson we will use `curl` command for interacting with our API endpoints and either `jq` or `xmllint` to process the return based on the type response that is given by the endpoint.
+In this lesson we will use `curl` command for interacting with our API endpoints and either `jq` or `xmlstarlet` to process the return based on the type response that is given by the endpoint.
 In both cases we use the Unix shell pipe `|` to redirect the output of the `curl` command into the next for processing.

 ## API `Get` Requests
 A tool for transfering data via URL, the `curl  ` command allows use to interact with API endpoints from the command line.
 A full-featured tool, the `curl` command  has built-in functionality to work with *most* types of API endpoint and authenitication schemes.
 While our examples using the Yale University Library Voyager API is does not require authentication, the full manual of usage options are available on the command line by entering `man curl`